czbiohub-sf/cerebra/paper/paper.md

 ![`cerebra` processes 100 VCF files (~400 Mb in total) in ~34 minutes.\label{runtime}](fig3.jpg)

-One interesting observation is that the first ~10 minutes of the `cerebra` timecourse appear flat, that is, no VCFs are processed.
-This can be attributed to the _genome interval tree_ construction phase.
+The first 10 or so minutes of `cerebra find-peptide-variants` do not involve any VCF processing, instead, this time is attributed to the _genome interval tree_ construction phase.
 After the tree is built, files are processed in a near-linear manner.
 Also of note is that `cerebra`'s search operations take advantage of multiprocessing.
-Thus `cerebra` should scale better to high-memory machines with more cores, though it has been designed to run on standard hardware.
+Although it has been designed to run on standard hardware, `cerebra` should scale better than single-threaded tools to high-memory machines.

 ## Conclusions

 RNA/DNA sequencing paired with fast and accurate summarizing of variants is often crucial to understanding the biology of an experimental system.
 We present a tool that can be used to quickly summarize the variant calls contained within a large set of VCF files.
 As sequencing costs continue to drop, large-scale variant calling will become accessible to more members of the community, and summary tools like `cerebra` will become increasingly important.
 Our tool offers the advantages of parallel processing and a single, easy-to-interpret output file (CSV or JSON).
-These features make downstream analysis accessible to non-bioinformatically inclined members of the community.

 `cerebra` is already enabling research, see [@Maynard:2019], a study that examines the tumor microenvironment of late-stage drug-resistant carcinomas with single-cell RNA-sequencing.
 Understanding the mutational landscape of individual tumors was essential to this study, and given the sheer volume of VCF records would not have been possible without `cerebra`.